 A female adult Dachshund undergoes regular heat cycles throughout the year if she is not spayed.
 If you’re new to female dog ownership, there’s much to learn about your dog’s first heat.
-At the bare minimum, you’ll probably want to know how long your Dachshund will stay in heat, as some dogs can become aggressive and irritate during these cycles.
-The heat cycle typically lasts between three and four weeks.
+At the bare minimum, you’ll probably want to know how long your Dachshund will stay in heat, as some dogs change their behavior and bleed during these cycles.
+Your dog can get pregnant during this time if she mates with a male dog, so it is essential to understand your dog’s heat cycles.
+The whole cycle typically lasts between three and four weeks.

 There’s more knowledge needed when dealing with an intact dog, such as when to expect the first heat cycle to occur and how many times a year it will happen.
 In addition, if you’re planning to breed your dog, you should know how to manage her heat cycle for both of your sanity.
 Keep reading to find the answers to these questions and more.